When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • nausea and vomiting;

-• feeling of heaviness and bloating, which are constant.
+• a feeling of heaviness and bloating that is constant.

-Contraindications to the implementation of gastroscopy under anesthesia are serious forms of mental disorders, as well as acute heart disease.
-Diagnostics is not recommended for patients suffering from severe respiratory failure, hypertensive crisis and during the period of rehabilitation after a heart attack and stroke.
+Contraindications to gastroscopy under anesthesia are serious forms of mental disorders, as well as acute heart diseases.
+Diagnostics is not recommended for patients suffering from severe respiratory failure, hypertensive crisis and during the rehabilitation period after a heart attack and stroke.

 .

-The indications for such a stomach examination may vary.
-The list can immediately include all diseases that are associated with the organs of the digestive tract.
+Indications for such a stomach examination may vary.
+The list can immediately include all diseases that are associated with the digestive tract.
 In this case, doctors always prescribe the patient to undergo gastroscopy.
 Here are some signs that you need to do this procedure:

 3. Pain when swallowing any food.

-5. Disease of other organs of the gastrointestinal tract (GI tract), such as acute pancreatitis.
+5. Disease of other organs of the gastrointestinal tract (GIT), for example, acute pancreatitis.

-Since gastroscopy is an intervention in the body with the help of a special medical device, possible complications may be blood particles in the vomit, the appearance of pain behind the sternum, in the stomach or in the abdomen, a feeling of pressure over the stomach and in the chest, impaired breathing and suffocation, dizziness , nausea, fever, chills.
+Since gastroscopy is an intervention in the body using a special medical device, That possible complications There may be particles of blood in the vomit, pain behind the sternum, in the stomach or in the abdomen, a feeling of pressure over the stomach and in the chest, worsening breathing and suffocation, dizziness, nausea, fever, chills.

-These manifestations can have subjective and objective reasons.
-From subjective reasons, most often these are fear of gastroscopy, aversion to swallowing foreign objects, hysterical and neurotic reactions.
+These manifestations may have subjective and objective reasons.
+Of the subjective reasons, most often this is fear of gastroscopy, aversion to swallowing foreign objects, hysterical and neurotic reactions.

-Objective reasons may be esophageal spasms, exacerbated vomiting, narrowing of the esophagus and the presence of foreign bodies or formations in it, an allergic reaction, tumors.
-As you learn how to prepare for a gastroscopy, note that complications from gastroscopy are extremely rare.
+Objective reasons may be spasms of the esophagus, acute vomiting, narrowing of the esophagus and the presence of foreign bodies or formations in it, an allergic reaction, tumors.
+As you learn how to prepare for a gastroscopy, note that complications with gastroscopy are extremely rare.

-Absolutely any doctor can send a patient to gastroscopy, but the main specialists are: a gastroenterologist, a therapist, an oncologist and a surgeon.
-There are many reasons for conducting EGDS, but since the procedure is extremely unpleasant, they are sent to it only in case of urgent need.
+Absolutely any doctor can refer a patient for gastroscopy, but the main specialists are: gastroenterologist, therapist, oncologist and surgeon.
+There are many reasons to perform an endoscopy, but since the procedure is extremely unpleasant, people are referred for it only in cases of urgent need.

-The main indications for which the patient is recommended to carry out esophagogastroduodenoscopy are:
+The main indications for which a patient is recommended to undergo esophagogastroduodenoscopy are:

 • anemia and weight loss for no apparent reason;